-Feeling stressed, overwhelmed, and uncertain about what the next several weeks or possibly months might bring?
-Are you having a difficult time striking that balance between getting work done, helping your children with their new distance education program, and finding some time for personal pursuits?
-A lot of articles have cropped up on social media about handling remote working and helping with homework, but what about other kinds of education?
+Still feeling stressed, overwhelmed, and uncertain about what the next several weeks or possibly months might bring?
+If your children are still learning from home, are you having a difficult time striking that balance between getting work done, helping your children with their new distance education program, and finding some time for personal pursuits?
+A lot of articles have cropped up on social media over the past year about handling remote working and helping with homework, but what about other kinds of education?
 What are some educational activities for families during this difficult time?

 First of all, take a moment and a deep breath and know this: you are not solely responsible for your children’s distance education.
 In fact, academics during this pandemic are not going to be the same as they would normally be in school, so don’t be hard on yourselves if what you are providing for your kids while trying to work from home is not what it would otherwise have been.

 Second, now is the time to teach children all sorts of skills and practical knowledge that they don’t typically get at school, are not based on a curriculum, and can be fun.
 Do you like to go on hikes or visit national parks?
 If you are an outdoors enthusiast like me, you are probably disappointed about the lack of open parks.
 Why not take a virtual tour of Yellowstone or other parks the National Park Service is offering and plan a visit for when restrictions are lifted?
 They have pictures, physical descriptions and geological explanations of the park’s attractions, but they also have maps, and now is as good a time as any to teach your kids how to read and use maps (including topographical).
 Break out a compass and read up on orienteering, then you can plan a fun orienteering activity in your own neighborhood.
 These are just a couple examples of learning activities your children will not likely be doing in their distance education program.